aerographql/documentation/source/index.md

     query: RootQuery
 }
 ```
-With each resolvers automaticaly wired.
+With each resolvers automaticaly wired to their implementations.

 # Where to go next ?